6.4 Properties of Electrical Materials & Engineering Sciences

 Key Takeaways

-- Resistance R = rho·L/A, where rho is resistivity (ohm·m); conductors have low rho, insulators have very high rho, and semiconductors lie between with conductivity that rises with temperature and doping.
+- Resistance R = rho·L/A, where rho is resistivity (ohm·m); conductors have low rho (copper ~1.68e-8 ohm·m), insulators very high, semiconductors in between with conductivity rising on heating and doping.

-- A capacitor's capacitance scales with the dielectric's permittivity: C = epsilon·A/d = epsilon_r·epsilon_0·A/d, so higher relative permittivity stores more charge per volt.
+- Capacitance scales with dielectric permittivity: C = epsilon·A/d = epsilon_r·epsilon_0·A/d (epsilon_0 = 8.854e-12 F/m); higher relative permittivity stores more charge per volt; dielectric strength sets breakdown.

-Two distinct NCEES knowledge areas meet here.
 Properties of Electrical Materials (about 4 to 6 questions) asks how materials conduct, insulate, store charge, and respond to magnetic fields.
-Engineering Sciences (about 6 to 9 questions) is the shared foundation across FE disciplines: work, energy, power, basic statics and dynamics, and thermal and charge fundamentals.
-These questions are usually short and definitional, so they are efficient points if you know the relations and units.
+Engineering Sciences (about 6 to 9 questions) is the shared cross-discipline foundation: work, energy, power, basic statics/dynamics, and thermal and charge fundamentals.
+These items are usually short and definitional, making them efficient points — fast wins that protect time for the heavier Power and Circuits problems.

 Conductors, semiconductors, and insulators

-Materials are classified by how easily they carry current, quantified by resistivity rho (ohm·meter) or its inverse, conductivity sigma:
+Materials are classified by how easily they carry current, quantified by resistivity rho (ohm·meter) or its inverse, conductivity sigma = 1/rho (S/m):

-Resistance of a uniform sample is R = rho·L/A, where L is length and A is cross-sectional area.
-Longer or thinner samples have higher resistance.
+Resistance of a uniform sample is R = rho·L/A, where L is length and A is cross-sectional area — longer or thinner samples have higher resistance.
+Copper's rho ~1.68e-8 ohm·m and aluminum's ~2.65e-8 ohm·m explain why copper conductors are smaller for the same resistance.
+The opposite temperature trend for metals (more resistive when hot) versus semiconductors (more conductive when hot) is a favorite distractor.

 Engineering Sciences links mechanical and electrical quantities through energy.